Assyrian siege of Jerusalem: Other theories

 Herodotus wrote that the Assyrian army was overrun by mice when attacking Egypt.
 Some Biblical scholars take this to an allusion that the Assyrian army suffered the effects of a mouse- or rat-borne disease such as bubonic plague.
 Even without relying on that explanation, John Bright suggested it was an epidemic of some kind that saved Jerusalem.
 The Babylonian historian Berossus also wrote that it was a plague that defeated the Assyrian army in the siege.

 Henry T. Aubin writes in The Rescue of Jerusalem: The Alliance Between Hebrews and Africans in 701 B.C. that the Assyrian army was routed by an Egyptian army under Kushite (Nubian) command.
-However, recent extensive archaeological analysis has shown that Aubin's Egyptian hypothesis is unlikely.
+However, Nazek Matty argues in her archaeological analysis that Aubin's Egyptian hypothesis is unlikely.
+D.D.
+Luckenbill said that because there is no mention of a purported Egyptian victory over the Assyrians in the Babylonian Chronicle ("which was not slow to record Assyrian reverses") the defeat of the Egyptians at the hands of the Assyrians in 701 BCE as documented by Sennacherib must be accurate.
+Paul Evans states that even the Egyptian records do not chronicle a military victory by Egypt against Assyria in 701 BCE.

 In popular culture

 An 1813 poem by Lord Byron, The Destruction of Sennacherib, commemorates Sennacherib's campaign in Judea from the Hebrew point of view.
 Written in anapestic tetrameter, the poem was popular in school recitations.